lpsilvestrin/hugo_academic_site/content/author/admin/_index.md

 +++

-Luis Silvestrin is an artificial intelligence PhD student at the Vrije Universiteit Amsterdam.
+Luis Silvestrin is a PhD student at the Vrije Universiteit Amsterdam, working in the <a href="https://www.cs.vu.nl/ci">Computational Intelligence group</a>.
 He is interested in Deep Learning applications to sensorial data and time-series.
-He is working conjointly with Tata Steel at their cold rolling mill to predict maintenance on their machines or the quality of the pressed still based on sensors.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+The research project is carried conjointly with <a href="https://www.tatasteeleurope.com/">Tata Steel</a> at their cold rolling mill to predict maintenance on their machines or the quality of the pressed steel.
+It consists of developing machine learning techniques to make predictions based on the sensors signals collected by the company, such as the steel quality or the condition of the factory's equipment.